179th Fighter Squadron: Operations on the European Continent

 As Allied forces moved forward across France the squadron began leap-frogging to new bases.
 In early September they relocated at Peray Airfield, but moved again a week later to Clastres Airfield.
 From Clastres The 393d supported Operation Market-Garden by escorting troop carrier aircraft and attacking flak positions.
-For its attacks that fall, the squadron was cited in the Order of the Day by the Belgium Army.
+For its attacks that Fall, the squadron was cited in the Order of the Day by the Belgium Army.

-In late October, as Ninth Air Force brought its medium bombers to bases in France, the 393d was bumped from its station for the second time by the 387th Bombardment Group, when it moved to Juvincourt Airfield, north of Reims.
+In late October, as the Ninth Air Force brought its medium bombers to bases in France, the 393d was bumped from its station for the second time by the 387th Bombardment Group, when it moved to Juvincourt Airfield, north of Reims.
 Juvincourt was a former Luftwaffe base with permanent facilities, in contrast to the advanced landing grounds where the squadron had been based since moving to France.
 The squadron attacked German strong points to aid the Allied push against the Siegfried Line throughout the fall of 1944.

 The German Ardennes Offensive occurred as the holidays approached.
 A planned move to a field in Belgium was canceled.
 During the Battle of the Bulge, the 394th, after escorting C-47s on a resupply drop to encircled troops at Bastogne, conducted an armed reconnaissance of the Trier area.
 The group was engaged by Fw 190s and a 40-minute air battle ensued in which the group claimed eight destroyed, two probably destroyed and nine damaged.